NREL/ComStock.github.io/docs/resources/references/upgrade_measures/hvac_ashp_boiler.md

 As indicated in Section 3, some of the boilers in the baseline ComStock models don’t have minimum load turndown control.
 This allows small flow with insignificant heating in the hot water loop.
 This had a negative impact during the application of this measure, as the measure introduces a heat pump loop that is triggered by a nonzero flow in the hot water loop.
 The small flow in the hot water loop forces the heat pump to cycle frequently and eventually affects the expected savings from the application of this measure.
 This issue should be addressed in the next version of the ComStock models.

-Another limitation is the current version of the heat pump object used in this measure, the plant loop EIR heating heat pump.
-This object is a constant flow model that requests full design flow from the plant.
-This limits the ability to model variable speed heat pumps and also forces the heat pump to cycle more.
+The heat pump object used in this measure, the plant loop EIR heating heat pump, is a constant flow model that requires full design flow from the plant.
+This limits the ability to model variable speed heat pumps and also forces the heat pump to cycle on and off.
 This measure should be updated in the future once the updated version of the heat pump object with a variable speed option is available.

 # 5. Output Variables

-Table 6 includes a list of output variables that are calculated in ComStock.
+Table 7 includes a list of output variables that are calculated in ComStock.
 These variables are important in terms of understanding the differences between buildings with and without the replace_boiler_by_heatpump measure applied.
 These output variables can also be used for understanding the economics of the upgrade (e.g., return on investment) if cost information (i.e., material, labor, and maintenance costs for technology implementation) is available.

-Table 6.
+Table 7.
 Output Variables Calculated From the Measure Application

 | **Variable Name**                      | **Description**                                             |
 |----------------------------------------|-------------------------------------------------------------|